 So to describe my work, it begins in the scrapyard.
 I enjoy walking around looking for pieces of metal that move me.
 It is a process that allows my “creative juices” to flow.
 I typically build a base or a platform out of steel then start the sculpting process.
 Steel is my preferred medium, because I find it very forgiving and allows me to bend, shape, and weld it the way I want it.
+When it comes to cutting metal, particularly steel, it is fairly easy if you have the best tools.
 I also enjoy incorporating copper into my sculptures because it is very malleable.
 I have chosen to primarily work with both steel and copper due to the way that they contrast against each other.
 My hope as I continue to grow as an artist, is that any person who views my sculptures becomes entranced by my passion, and that conversations are evoked.

 Awards & Upcoming Exhibits